 The below is what the Shift Left approach looks like in a print workflow.
 The red arrow represents the cost to make changes to the job as it goes through the different stages of the business.

 So to maximize value from each job, printers need to 'shift left' any errors and fix them as early as possible in the workflow.
 And they will need to make this a permanent solution so that each time this type of job is produced, little or no intervention is required.

 How to shift a problem left

-Let's see how the shift left approach works with the problem many of you will encounter all the time, I'm sure - incorrect artwork being sent in by the customer.
+I'm going to explain to you how the shift left approach works with a problem many of you will encounter all the time, I'm sure - incorrect artwork being sent in by the customer.

 The customer requests a quote for an A4/8.5x11 leaflet.